 e.
-Verification that you are not prohibited from teaching in the UK or EEA
+Verification that you are not prohibited from teaching in the UK or overseas

-In line with Section 142 of the Education Act 2002, if you intend to carry out 'teaching work' we will need to check that you are not prohibited from teaching in the UK or EEA.
+In line with Section 142 of the Education Act 2002, if you intend to carry out 'teaching work' we will need to check that you are not prohibited from teaching.
 The definition of teaching work is not confined to classroom teaching, it also includes coaching sport and games, and other activities such as working in our Combined Cadet Force.
 The test we use to determine whether a role undertakes 'teaching work' is outlined in Appendix Three.

-We use the Teaching Regulation Agency Teacher Services system to check whether successful job applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the Teaching Regulation Agency.
+We use the Teaching Regulation Agency Teacher Services system to check whether successful job applicants are the subject within the UK of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the Teaching Regulation Agency.
 We will also ask you, and your referees, to declare whether you have ever been referred to, or are the subject of, a sanction, restriction or prohibition issues by the Teaching Regulation Agency or other equivalent UK body.

 If you have ever carried out teaching work outside of the UK we will also ask whether you have ever been referred to, or are subject of a sanction issued by a regulator of the teaching profession in the countries in which you have carried out teaching work.
-We will also check for the existence of any sanctions issued by the regulators of the teaching profession in EEA countries using the Teaching Regulation Agency Teacher Services system.
+If offered the position you will be asked to provide evidence of this by obtaining a letter from the professional regulating authority in the country or countries which you worked confirming that they have not imposed sanctions and that they are not aware of any reasons why you may be unsuitable to work with children.

-Please be aware, if you are not currently prohibited from teaching but you have been the subject of a referral to, or a hearing before the Teaching Regulation Agency (or other equivalent body) whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, we will need to consider whether the facts of the case render you unsuitable to work at the College.
+Please be aware, if you are not currently prohibited from teaching but you have been the subject of a referral to, or a hearing before the Teaching Regulation Agency (or other equivalent body overseas) whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, we will need to consider whether the facts of the case render you unsuitable to work at the College.